fiatjaf/lightningd-gjson-rpc/README.md

 Useful and fast interface for [lightningd](https://github.com/ElementsProject/lightning/).
-All methods return [gjson.Result](https://godoc.org/github.com/tidwall/gjson#Result), which is a good thing (unless your application relies on a lot of information from many different lightningd responses) and you can [learn it in 10 seconds](https://github.com/tidwall/gjson#get-a-value).
+All methods return `[gjson.Result](https://godoc.org/github.com/tidwall/gjson#Result)`, which is a good thing (unless your application relies on a lot of information from many different lightningd responses) and you can [learn it in 10 seconds](https://github.com/tidwall/gjson#get-a-value).

+Since RPC calls are just relayed and wrapped, you can use **lightningd-gjson-rpc** to call [custom RPC methods](https://lightning.readthedocs.io/PLUGINS.html) if your node has a plugin enabled on it.

 [![godoc.org](https://img.shields.io/badge/reference-godoc-blue.svg)](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc)

 This is a simple and resistant client.
-It comes with a practical **invoice listener** method and nice (could be nicer?) defaults for retrying and connecting to faulty lightningd nodes.
+It is made to survive against faulty **lightning** node interruptions.

-### Usage
+## Usage

 ```go
 package main